 It’s the ultimate expression of joy.
 Whenever we’re very happy, we feel like dancing.
 On the other hand, in sadness, it is difficult to dance.
 So, if you’re feeling low, and someone asks you to dance, you probably give him a stare that means, “Are you nuts?”

 Well, here’s a secret.
 The next time someone tells you to dance when you’re sad, jump at the invitation—and you will feel joyous again.
-You see, if you are depressed and you begin to dance, you’ll realise that your sadness cannot survive.
-Let me explain.
+You see, if you are feeling low and you begin to dance, you’ll notice that your sadness and gloomy mood begin to dissipate.

 Note that I am not referring to dance as an art form.
-I am speaking about spontaneous kind of dancing—one that is not premeditated and happens usually as a result of extreme joy or ecstasy.
+I am speaking about the spontaneous kind—one that is not premeditated or rehearsed but happens usually as a result of extreme joy or ecstasy.
 Such dancing transcends barriers of age, culture, geography and language.
 Anybody who feels joy feels like dancing.
 Likewise, anyone who dances spontaneously is bound to feel joy.

 Spot an error in this article?
 A typo maybe?
 Or an incorrect source?
 Let us know!